bbatsov/metaredux/_posts/2019-05-22-weird-ruby-single-quoted-heredocs.md

 ```

 There's a way to suppress this behavior and make heredocs behave like
-single-quoted strings, but it's a little bit... weird:
+single-quoted strings, but it's a little bit... weird[^1]:

 ``` ruby
 land = 'Mordor'